confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/configuration_options.rst

   * Importance: low

 ``append.late.data``
-  If true, the connector will append late-arriving data intended for earlier partitions into the current, open partition.
-If false, late-arriving data intended for earlier partitions will be rolled into files marked with the partition indicated by the extracted time, even if this creates many small files.
+  Indicates how the connector manages late-arriving data that is intended for earlier partitions.
+A value of ``true`` means that the connector will append late-arriving data into the currently open partition.
+A value of ``false`` means that the connector will roll late-arriving data into files that are named as the partition and extraction time, even if this creates many small files.

   * Type: boolean
   * Default: false